timengelbracht/openmask3d-docker-inference/README.md

 └── pose/*.txt
 ```

-If your dataset differs, convert it:
+If your dataset differs, convert it.
+This is an example to convert using something like this (For Arti4D data format):

 ```bash
 python convert_to_openmask3d.py     --input <raw_scene_dir>     --output data/input/<scene_name>